Ali-chakaroun/ISEP-LivingDocumentation/ldj-readme-renderer/README_template.md

 * [**Analyzer**](#analyzer): A tool to analyze Java projects.
 * [**Libraries**](#support-libraries): Assists in generating applications that can create plain text files such as MarkDown, AsciiDoc, PlantUML, Mermaid, and more.

+> **Note:** at the moment of writing (February 2024), the student project is coming to an end.
+> It is expected that the repository will be moved at some time.
+When this happens, this repository will refer to the new one.

 ## Getting started